maxplomer/volt-tutorial/README.md

 ![](aws_reboot_server.png)

-ssh back to server, go to folder, install gems.
+SSH back to server, go to folder, install gems.

 Run volt server with desired port, no hangouts, and saving terminal output to file